 Featuring a range of fast-paced, interactive programs with JWA staff, content experts, and members of JWA’s National Educators Network, you will explore new stories about Jewish heroes and Jewish activism.
 Each session includes opportunities to discuss ideas and participate in modeled techniques for leading primary source-based learning in your educational setting.
 These programs are made possible by the Dorot Foundation and the Crown Family Philanthropies.

 A monthly online conversation for educators to share and reflect about teaching Jewish history, women’s history, and social justice.
 Facilitated by Etta King, JWA’s Education Program Manager, the discussion will be guided by participant interest.
 This is an opportunity to share, ask questions, and learn from one-another.

 Our newest face-to-face program expands this year as we take JWA “on-the-road” once again to different cities across the country.
 Join JWA staff, historians, and colleagues for two days of rich, exciting professional growth.
 In the summer of 2013, we brought our workshops to NYC and the Bay Area.
 Stay tuned for more information about this year’s workshops.
 These programs are made possible by the Dorot Foundation, the Crown Family Philanthropies, and Taube Philanthropies.

-Using primary sources to engage with and explore Jewish history is the core of JWA’s education programs.
-While we have many activities and lessons on our site, we encourage educators to build their own lessons using serious primary source study to help students investigate Jewish values and Jewish history.
+Primary sources are at the core of all of JWA’s education programs.
+Historical sources serve as relatable Jewish texts that introduce new voices, perspectives, and ideas.
+While we have many activities and lessons on our site, we encourage educators to build their own lessons using relevant primary sources to encourage students to investigate Jewish values and Jewish history.
 This page is a quick guide to finding resources for primary source-based learning including worksheets, lesson planning guides, and tips for selecting the right sources for your students.